IPS-Eye-White

 Apollos

-who was obviously instrumental in founding the church in Corinth. as Paul wrote..
+was obviously instrumental in founding the church in Corinth. as Paul wrote..
 "I planted, Apollos watered, but God was causing the growth" (3:6).
 The book of Acts speaks very highly of Apollos, telling us that he was "mighty in the Scriptures", a "fervent" and "eloquent" man that had been instructed in the way of the Lord.
-He was obviously very courageous, since he spoke out "boldly" in the synagogue.
+He was obviously very courageous speaking out "boldly" in the synagogue.
 (Acts 18:24-25)

 It is certain, that any modern reader of this passage would take Apollos to be a very "religious" man.
 However, Luke adds an interesting detail, one that we would be well advised to pay close attention to.
 All Apollo's positive qualities, all the instruction that had been given him, and all his zeal, had taken him so far and no further.